kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 With this proposal, the `Decision` logical enum gets a new `Conditional` variant, that has a `ConditionSet` associated with it.

-Let `ConditionsData` be the term for the data unknown at authorization time (request, stored object and request options).
-A condition is a deterministic function `condition: ConditionsData → Boolean`.
+Let `ConditionData` be the term for the data unknown at authorization time (request, stored object and request options).
+A condition is a deterministic function `condition: ConditionData → Boolean`.
 Note that the condition is only a function of the unknown data; already-known data should be constants of the condition (see the [partial evaluation section](#what-is-partial-evaluation) for an example).
 A condition also has an *effect*, which controls if evaluation to